Paramecium13/LSN/README.md

 LSN is meant to be used for higher level mechanics of a game, such as specific dialog, story interactions, quests, etc. It could also be used for parts of a combat system.
 It is not supposed to handle lower level mechanics such as graphics, audio, user input, saving, etc.

 ## Features
 LSN is procedural and somewhat object oriented.
 All values, (strings, integers, doubles, etc.) are objects and will have methods.
-Users will be able to create custom types, structs, which contain read only fields, and records, which contain mutable fields and are passed by value.
-All values in LSN are passed by value (structs are technically kind of passed by reference because it doesn't make a difference).
-I am still working on reference type variables.
+Users are able to create custom types, records, which contain read only fields, and structs, which contain mutable fields and are passed by value.
+All values in LSN are passed by value (records are technically kind of passed by reference because it doesn't make a difference).

 ### Types
 LSN is a strongly typed language and comes with several built in types and allows the creation of new types.
 All types will have methods (I plan to add a *ToString* method for all of them) and some have operators.
 LSN currently does not support creating new methods or operators for user defined types, though I may add this.
 I have not put much thought into polymorphism, inheritance, and type conversions but I would like LSN to support them in some manner.